SpenceKonde/LEDCTRLA/HardwareRevD+/StringLengthDetection.md

 ## FB protocol

-LEDCTRLA enables pullup on FB.
+1. LEDCTRLA enables pullup on FB.
-Measure with ADC repeatedly.
+2. Measure with ADC repeatedly.
 Analog values indicate dumb fairy light string, 50, 100 or 200 leds in length, or 332 LED COB string.
+  a.
 If it is grounded, there are no splitters.
 Splitters, if any, must preceed all other modules for detection.
+  b.
 Otherwise, splitter shall allow pin to go high for 1 second, and then drive it low for 100ms, release, and pull up.
+  c.
+If intermediate analog value seen, and hence it is a dumb-string, determine length from the resistance
-LECTRLA, as soon as the line is brought high, will then drive it low for 100ms, release, and pull up, enabling USART in single wire mode
+3. LECTRLA, as soon as the line is brought high, will then drive it low for 100ms, release, and pull up, enabling USART in single wire mode
-Splitter will then indicate busy state by driving line low, and pull up it's downstream FB line, repeating the above protocol.
+4. Splitter will then indicate busy state by driving line low, and pull up it's downstream FB line, repeating the above protocol.
-If it sees another splitter, it shall wait for the line to be released, and then enable USART in two wire mode.
+  a.
+If it sees another splitter, it shall wait for the line to be released.
+During this time it may measure the resistances on strings to find length
-Splitter which sees nothing connected, or a dumb downstream string shall measure all outputs with ADC to deduce their length.
-It will then turn on the pullup and USART in single-wire mode, and transmit it's detected configuration.
-Next spliter will receive that, switch USART to two wire mode, and transmit it's detected configuration followed by the received one.
-End state is with all USARTs in single-wire mode, and LEDCTRLA receiving configurations of all strings.
-The RX lines of splitters, connected to the bidirectional hardware serial of downstream splitters, would use a custom software serial implementation to allow RX and TX of short messages to occur.
+  b.
+In either event the splitter will measure the connected pins of outputs and deduce string lengths.
+5. Splitter which does see another splitter downstream will instead hold hold it's upstream line low and enable pullup on downstream fbline.
+6. A splitter with the length of it's string and all downstream ones known shall release the upstream feedback line.
+  a.
+Downstream device has 100ms to enable it's USART to 2-wire mode to receive the data.
+At that point, it will know the length of it's strings and all downstream ones.
+Repeat step 6 until the first splitter has informd controller of the strings connected.
+7. Normal operation commences.
+All splitters will have USART in one-wire mode,

 Adapters:
 ### Basic